Ensure fire safety in your business through regular, efficient and effective fire extinguisher maintenance with a mobile application.

 Issue: A fire extinguisher placed directly on the floor can cause others to accidentally push it away, causing further injury to the body.
 The changing floor temperature can also have a direct effect on the fire extinguisher, which can lead to a change in pressure.

 Solution: Depending on the size of the cylinder, it is common practice to mount it on a wall 3.5 - 5 feet above the floor using metal brackets.
 Alternatively, you can also use fire extinguisher stands made of wood or steel.

 Safety officers can inspect up to 100 fire extinguishers in a building per month, not to mention the full maintenance report for each individual extinguisher.
 With all this paperwork, the likelihood of human error increases, which means that the risk of fire from a single malfunctioning extinguisher also increases.

 Lumiform helps safety officers improve fire safety in the workplace by making fire extinguisher maintenance more efficient.
 The mobile application for regular fire extinguisher maintenance enables them to:

 Learn more about how to best use Lumiform's fire inspection software.
 We've prepared templates for your fire extinguisher checklists that you can customize and use immediately with the app.

-Use this template to test multiple fire extinguishers in a building.
+Use this template to regularly check the fire extinguishers in a building for proper functioning.
 See template

 Use this Monthly Fire Extinguisher Inspection Report to maintain safety in your workplace.
 See template